-My days are spent visiting schools all up and down the east coast to help them learn more about NaviGate Prepared.
+My days are spent visiting schools all up and down the east coast to help them learn more about school safety solutions.
 I have visited schools ranging from small single building K-12 schools with 200 students to huge school systems with hundreds of school buildings and I absolutely love seeing all of these different buildings.
 Most of these schools have something in common: they take school safety very seriously.
 It’s usually why I am there.
 What else do they have in common?
 Well-meaning students and staff without a security mindset make it simple to circumvent the access control systems set-up by these schools.

 Many schools have built their emergency plans around access control and will assume intruders cannot get into the building.
 First-hand experience has shown me differently.
 You might say, “no way, not my school, everyone knows how important school security is!”

 A few examples of when access control went off the rails.

 I had a great phone conversation with a superintendent before heading out to present to his building administrators.
 His district was investing millions into school safety.
 They upgraded their camera system, they added a lockdown button to lock all the doors in the building after replacing every lock in the district to make them electronic.
 They rebuilt the front of the high school to make a new entryway with a bulletproof sally-port like entrance that would rival the pay booth at a Seven Eleven in South Philly.
 This school was clearly invested in school safety.
 As I pulled into the parking lot, the visitor spots were full so I drove around the building to look for a spot to park on this warm day, and after the first propped open door I saw I kept going.
 I counted nine propped open doors that day.
 I parked and used the new front entrance as anyone not there to cause harm would.